3-D Stochastic Numerical Breast Phantoms for Enabling Virtual Imaging Trials of Ultrasound Computed Tomography: Examples of generated NBPs

 \section{Examples of generated NBPs}

-Figure \ref{3dp} shows four 3D visualization examples, one for each breast type, of 3D acoustic NBPs produced by the proposed framework.
+Fig. \ref{3dp} shows four 3D visualization examples, one for each breast type, of 3D acoustic NBPs produced by the proposed framework.
+The generation of the anatomical structures for these NBPs using the VICTRE tools took about 80$\sim$240 minutes on a single node of the Golub cluster at the University of Illinois at Urbana-Champaign campus cluster (Two 10-core Intel E5-2670v2 CPUs and 64 GB of memory per node).
+Tissue relabeling, tumor insertion, and assignment of spatially varying acoustic properties took between 20 and 50 minutes on the same machine.
+Time variations depended on the volume of phantoms.
 Paraview\cite{ahrens2005paraview} was used for volume rendering to highlight internal structures.
 Note the variability in size, shape, internal structures, and values of acoustic properties among the four NBPs.
-Figure \ref{dataset1} shows examples of 2D cross-sectional slices extracted from the phantoms, one for each breast type.
+Fig. \ref{dataset1} shows examples of 2D cross-sectional slices extracted from the phantoms, one for each breast type.
 Yellow rectangles indicate the location of the inset zoom region where a lesion was inserted.
+The diameters of the inserted lesions were sampled from a uniform distribution between 1.5 mm and 5 mm, to mimic small lesions in early breast cancer.

 Fig. \ref{sizedist} compares the distributions of the breast diameter and depth in a virtual population of 1,000 NBPs to that observed in a sample of 219 women with age ranging between 35 and 82 years and median age of 54 years \cite{huang2011characterization}.
 The proportion for each breast type in the virtual population was set to 10\% for breast types A and D, and 40\% for breast types B and C\cite{american2013acr}.
 The figure shows good qualitative agreement in the diameter and depth distributions between the virtual population and the clinical sample.
 It is worth noting that the distributions of the virtual population are skewed towards slightly larger breast sizes compared to those of the clinical sample.
 This is intentional and aims to address a limitation of the sample in \cite{huang2011characterization}, which is biased towards denser---and therefore smaller---breast types (23\% type A, 40\% type B, 28\% type C, and 9\% type D).